 - Save deductibles (health, auto, and home): Are you prepared for a disaster?
 If you have this money saved, you will be able to pay off the deductibles immediately, so you can focus your attention on the emergency at hand.

-- Children’s Ortho: My kids will need braces, and so I’d like to have that money saved when we need it.
+- Children’s Ortho: My child will need braces, and so I’d like to have that money saved when we need it.

 - A new computer/furniture/tech: These items tend to be high-cost, so we’d like to start saving for them sooner rather than later.